shalevwiden/dvwebsitecreation/websiteprogramming-byschool/notes.md

 I guess I could expand 4 year plans to one more university.
 Just for funzies.
 Because it is honestly pretty fun.

+### Dec 21

+Gonna write code to get certain variables for each